 Before you begin, make sure you read all directions first.

-While there wasn’t anything “wrong” with this bathroom, it didn’t exactly spark joy for my client.
-I want people to LOVE their home and to THRIVE in their home, not to walk in and be utterly uninspired.
-My client’s two main issues with this bathroom were that she didn’t like the orange-brown color of the laminate doors and she felt that the mirror was boring.
-While she could have replaced both the doors and mirror for ones that better suited her style, that felt unnecessarily wasteful (they weren’t broken or in disrepair) and that I could work my magic with her existing bathroom.
+While there wasn’t anything “wrong” with this washroom, it didn’t exactly spark joy for my client.
+I want people to LOVE their home and THRIVE in their home, not to walk in and be utterly uninspired.
+My client’s two main issues with this washroom were that she didn’t like the orange-brown colour of the laminate doors, and she felt that the mirror was boring.
+While she could have replaced both the doors and mirror for ones that better suited her style, that felt unnecessarily wasteful (they weren’t broken or in disrepair) and that I could work my magic with her existing washroom.

 I removed the cupboard doors and gave them a quick sanding with a sanding sponge and a thorough cleaning.
-Then I set about gluing slats of wood cut from old cedar blinds on to the door fronts.
-Cedar has a variety in color from blonde to almost red but the look I wanted was a light oak color.
-To tone down any reddish hues I gave the slats a coat of Liming White varnish.
+Then I set about gluing slats of woodcut from old cedar blinds onto the door fronts.
+Cedar has a variety in colour, from blonde to almost red, but the look I wanted was a light oak colour.
+To tone down any reddish hues, I gave the slats a coat of Liming White varnish.

 The Flex Glue locks in straight away with insta-grab, but I still held each slat firmly in place with my hands for about 30 seconds before moving on to the next one.
 I used popsicle sticks as temporary spacers between each slat to keep the spacing uniform.

-I let the glue dry overnight again and then I peeled the tape off, added modern, black door handles and gave the surfaces a wipe over.
+I let the glue dry overnight again, and then I peeled the tape off, added modern, black door handles and gave the surfaces a wipe over.
 When I brought my client in to show her the transformation, she was thrilled with the result!
-It’s the perfect update she was hoping for – contemporary design with modern wood tones (and I didn’t need to replace any of the existing fixtures!).
-Her builder-grade bathroom got a beautiful makeover simply with wood slats and Flex Glue.
+It’s the perfect update she hoped for - a contemporary design with modern wood tones (and I didn’t need to replace any of the existing fixtures!).
+Her builder-grade washroom got a beautiful makeover simply with wood slats and Flex Glue.

 By Kate Hollingsworth